 With the release of Android Marshmallow, things changed drastically: Google introduced a new feature called Doze Mode.
 In simple words, this feature forces Apps to freeze any background operations, allowing the device to enter a low-power state.
 To make sure that notifications arrive in time and important tasks are executed when scheduled, Doze Mode wakes the device up at specific intervals to allow Apps to continue their operations.
 This is called the Maintenance window.
 Doze Mode increased standby times considerably, with the drawback that notifications from Apps that use the Internet can arrive late.

 While the Doze Mode implementation works well, there is always room for more customization.
 Since Android is an open-source project, Apps for configuring the Doze Mode arrived shortly after the introduction of Marshmallow.
 They all try to give greater control of Doze Mode to the user, so everyone can configure their device’s power management based on their needs.
 Probably the best of these Apps is ForceDoze.
 It is Open Source, it supports configuring every aspect of Doze Mode and can work with or without root privileges.

-- Enter Doze Mode immediately after screen turns off or after a specified delay
+- Enter Doze Mode immediately after the screen turns off or after a specified delay

 - Add/remove apps or packages to system Doze white-list